 I got up and opened the door, Phil following close behind.

 “Took you long enough!”
 Stu complained.
 “You guys hidin’ somethin’?
-Or, someone?”
+Or, someone?” he teased.

 “If only,” Phil mumbled.

 We three sat on the porch to peruse the chicks walking down Bailey Avenue.
 There weren’t any.
 Oh, well.
 Stu shot Phil a look, shook his head, then said, “Can’t do it man.”